 How Else Can You Get Fiber?

 Eating a variety of whole foods when you follow a high-fiber diet is always going to be the most beneficial way to get enough of the right kind of fiber.
-But if you still have digestive problems or struggle to meet the fiber recommendations, you might want to try getting fiber from superfoods like cocoa or maca, or supplements.
+But if you still have digestive problems or struggle to meet the fiber recommendations, you might want to try getting fiber from certain fiber supplements.

 Soluble fiber can be found in psyllium (or psyllium husks), which is a common fiber supplement sold in most grocery and health food stores.
 When combined with water it forms a gel that helps relieve constipation, similarly to how chia seeds work to create a “chia pudding” gel.
 Psyllium and some other types of soluble fiber might also be able to help lower cholesterol, but the effect on heart disease is not well-known or proven yet.